GStechschulte/gstechschulte.github.io/content/posts/2024-11-30-c-callbacks/index.md

 When interfacing with libraries written in C/C++ from Rust, it may require writing native callbacks to provide functionality or logic to the library.
 A C Callback is a function pointer that is passed as an argument to another function, allowing that function to "call back" and execute the passed function at runtime.

-When writing Rust code with Python bindings, there may be scenarios where the Rust code also needs to be able to call a Python function.
+When interfacing with Python from Rust, there may be scenarios where the Rust code also needs to be able to call a Python function.
 Rust's foreign function interface (FFI) and `pyo3` crate in fact lets you do this.
-However, when calling Python from Rust, you take a performance hit as you invoke the Python interpreter.
-What if you do not want to invoke the Python interpreter?
-Enter Numba.
-You can use Numba to create a C callback, pass this function pointer to Rust to perform the callback, all while not incurring the overhead of Python.
+However, calling Python from Rust involves invoking the Python interpreter, which can reduce performance.
+If one of the goals for using Rust is to improve the performance of your application or library, this overhead might be undesirable.
+To avoid invoking the Python interpreter, you can use Numba.
+Numba allows you to create a C callback, pass this function pointer to Rust, and perform the callback without incurring the overhead associated with Python.

 This post will briefly explain how to create C callbacks using Numba, and how to pass and call them from within Rust.